DaneVass/BARtab/README.md

 Reads are quality filtered using [fastx-toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) `fastq_quality_filter` command.

 The minimum quality score to keep can be specified with the parameter `minqual`.
 The minimum percent of bases that must have `minqual` quality can be specified with the parameter `pctqual`.
+To skip read filtering, set `minqual` to 0.

 Output files:
 - `filtered_reads/<sample_id>.filtered.fastq.gz`: filtered reads (symlink)